 In the crypto world, Ponzi schemes might look like:

-- Referral programs that focus more on recruitment than actual products.
+- Be wary of referral programs that focus on recruitment rather than authentic products.

 How to avoid:

-- Be skeptical of investment opportunities that heavily emphasize recruiting others.
+- Be cautious of investment opportunities that emphasize recruitment of new investors.

-- If you can’t understand how a project generates revenue, it’s probably best to avoid it.
+- If you don’t know how a project earns revenue, it’s a good idea to avoid it.

 7. Malware and Cryptojacking: The Silent Thieves